 All incoming, traditional freshmen must complete either the GCU Algebra Placement Exam or the GCU College Mathematics Placement Exam before enrolling in a math course higher than MAT-110.
 Additionally, if a transfer student wants to place higher than MAT-110, the student is required to take the appropriate math placement exam unless they have transferred in a grade of C or better for an approved prerequisite, from a regionally accredited or GCU approved institution.
 The appropriate placement exam is dependent on the math requirement of each program of study.
+In order to take ESG-162/L, students must score a minimum of 70.
+All engineering students must take ESG-162/L. Engineering students must place in MAT-154 or higher.
+Please be advised the minimum MAT-154 requirement is not applicable to Engineering Technology program majors.
 Students need to work with their advisor to determine the correct exam to complete.